computers-are-good/energyMultiverse/story.md

 We reached for the night sky.
 The most brilliant scientists gathered to solve the puzzle of the darkness.
 We sent out probes; we sent out spaceships.
 Even then, the collective intelligence cannot solve the story of the stars.

-Even then, we would live on in our new fake reality, our days marked by the little suns above.
+We would live on in our new fake reality, our days marked by the little suns above.
 It is as if the old God was always there.

 But, in the back of everyone's minds lies a lingering monster no one wishes to confront, a monster reminding us we will run out of hydrogen.
 We will run out of energy.
 And when that happens, the world will again return to darkness.

+## story6

+As with all affairs human, the initial warning signs fell onto deaf ears and apatheic minds.
+It started when the Sun over Britain started dimming, its hunger consuming the world.
+We ignored it; we thought we could reach out to the Moon again, to seek its resources.

+In theory it should be like any other lunar expedition, but our spaceship never made it.
+The Maiden of Deception an elusive white orb mocking our futile attempts, perpetually out of reach.
+The more we travelled, the further she became.
+We never closed the gap.
+Our ship came back, its hydrogen fuel cells empty as a void.

+We soon realised we were on our own.
+All we had was all we had left; there was no getting more.
+We started dimming the suns to save hydrogen, but that was only a temporary solution.
+The world slowly dimmed, the previously bright skies the colours of dusk.
+Soon, it will be an echo of midnight.

+And, in the last dying moments of dusk, is where you come in.

-## Story6
+## story7

+You awake from the daydreams of the past to stare at the void of the present.
+There is naught but an empty sky.
+Refractions of starlight on the planet's atmosphere adds a glimmer to your world, but the world is at peace.
+It is truly you and that vast nothingness.

+Scientists in Canada ran the numbers and solved the integrals.
+Everyone knows energy conservation: you cannot create energy from nothing.
+But that rule only applies within the borders of our realm.
+We can go outside the realm.